 Unlike hydraulic rowers, a magnetic rowing machine is capable of providing that smooth rowing feel that users are looking for.

 If you are looking for a folding rowing machine, then chances are it will be a magnetic rowing machine, as the compact design allows for easy storage and makes it a great choice for people with smaller homes or flats.
+One of the top selling magnetic rowing machines on the market is the York R700 rowing machine, therefore have a look if you are interested in a magnetic rower.

 Another important thing to consider when choosing a rowing machine is its display.
 Does it offer a digital display of any kind?
 It may seem trivial, but a digital display will allow you to track your workouts and progress.